The 2026 Agentic Commerce Stack: What to Build Before the Window Closes

 Together, these three standards form a complete stack.
 This article examines each protocol in depth, explores the coalitions forming around them, and projects the trends that will define agentic commerce through 2027.

-2. The Three Protocols: A Technical Reference
+2. The Three Protocols

 2.1 ACP — The Language of the Transaction